Useful Links, Contacts

 This is a “dual option” plan.
 Your out-of-pocket costs are determined by whether you seek care from an in-network provider or an out-of-network provider.
 You enjoy the same in-network benefits as the Classic plan.
 You also have some coverage if you seek health care outside the network, although those benefits have more cost-sharing.

-Refer to the side-by-side comparison of the two plans to help you decide which is best for you and your family.
-The savings you would enjoy under UAMS SmartCare are the same under both plans.
+Refer to the side-by-side comparison of the two plans to help you decide which is better for you and your family.
+To see more details, click on the Summary Plan Description.
+The savings you enjoy under UAMS SmartCare are the same under both plans.

 Prescription drug benefits are the same under both plans.
 The University uses a drug formulary where you would pay a $10/$35/$70 copay for most drugs.
 For more details: